-New conservation methodolgy to retrieve lost flexibility to brittle tracing papers
+New conservation methodolgy to retrieve lost flexibility to brittle tracing paper

 Technical drawings from CoAC with severe brittleness

-Impregnated paper has poor mechanical strength due to the oxidation caused by the varnish.
+Tracing paper -so usual among technical drawings- have in common their transparency, but there are significant differences in the process to make them.
+Therefore both their chemical and physical properties, as well as their behaviour shall be very diverse.
+Impregnated paper has poor mechanical strength due to the oxidation caused by the varnish that was applied to provide translucency.
+The most commonly used varnishes have inherent oxidizing degradation that causes brittleness and acidification.
 It must be reminded that oils do not evaporate by a physical process, like water, but a chemical one (oxidation).
-The most commonly used varnishes suffer from inherent oxidizing degradation that causes brittleness and acidification, but varnishes also prevent cellulose from moisturizing normally (waterproofing) and confer the paper its particular fragility and stiffness (shellac, especially).
+But varnishes also prevent cellulose from moisturizing normally (waterproofing) and confer the paper its particular fragility and stiffness.
+Shellac specifically provides the paper from the characteristic fragility of the varnish.

-The fragility may be such that it completely impedes manipulation, since any ordinary and careful handling causes cracks or tears.
-Loss of flexibility causes sharp cuts on the folds (left image) and tears on wrinkles (right).
-Tears and cracks can be even more visible than the drawing lines.
+Fragility may be such that it completely impedes manipulation, since any ordinary and careful handling causes cracks or tears.
+Loss of flexibility causes sharp cuts on the folds (left image) and tears on creases (right).
+Tears and creases can be even more visible than the drawing lines.

-• Stop oxidation, or even revert some of its consequent acidification.
+• Stop the oxidation, or even revert some of its consequent acidification.

 • Retrieve lost flexibility.

-• Strict maintenance of scale (in case of plans/maps).
+• Strictly maintain the scale (for the case of plans/maps).

 TREATMENT:

-The same document after varnish removal turns opaque.
-Notice the left fragment (on the back side) shows only the watercolour, whereas at the right one, front side, only ink black lines are visible, but not watercolour.
+The same document after varnish removal becomes opaque.
+It is worth noticing that the left fragment (on the back side) shows only the watercolour, whereas at the right one, front side, only ink black lines are visible, but not watercolour.
 The loss of transparency involves loosing the layers effect it had before, when lines and hand-colour were visible simultaneously on both sides.
+Architectural drawing on impregnated tracing paper, ink and hand coloured.
+CoAC.

 Lining, when needed, or simply reinforcing the most damaged areas.
 The adhesive can be water-soluble or not, depending on the demands of the document (technique, size, damages…).